 - Intense dissociative episodes.
 A person with BPD can feel disconnected from oneself and have feelings of unreality.
-They may have develop transient paranoia under intense emotional stress.
-Sometime hallucinations may also occur.
+They may have developed transient paranoia under intense emotional stress.
+Sometimes hallucinations may also occur.

 - Impulsivity in at least one area of life.
 People with BPD often have poor impulse control and display behaviors like substance abuse, overspending, unsafe sexual behaviors, reckless driving and binge eating.

 - Lack of sense of self.
-People with BPD struggle with having a set of goals and values that are stable.
+People with BPD struggle with having a set of stable goals and values.
 They might bounce from career to career or from relationship to relationship.
 They often have low self-esteem and often feel they do not deserve anything good to happen in their lives.

 - Unstable relationships with loved ones.
 Their relationships swing from extreme idealization to extreme anger and devaluation.
 This, accompanied with insecurity and rejection sensitivity, leads to tumultuous, intense relationships.
 They often have a black or white thinking and struggle with grey areas.

-The symptoms that are inherent to BPD have real-life consequences, such as estranged family and friends, relationships ending in breakup or divorce, job losses and even crimes that result in jail time.
-These can prevent them from leading a life to their full potential.
+The symptoms inherent in the BPD have real-life consequences, such as estranged family and friends, relationships ending in separation or divorce, job losses, and even crimes that lead to prison sentences that can prevent them from fulfilling their full potential.

 There are many different therapies available for borderline personality disorder.
-One of the most prominent and effective treatment is dialectical behavioral therapy (DBT) which is a type of cognitive behavioral therapy which helps people identify and change negative thinking patterns while adopting positive behavioral changes.
-For more on this type of therapy, see “Real Help for BPD: Dialectical Behavioral Therapy.”
+One of the most prominent and effective therapies is dialectical behavioral therapy (DBT), a type of cognitive-behavioral therapy that helps people to recognize and change negative thought patterns while accepting positive behavioral changes.

-With acceptance, correct diagnosis and proper treatment, patients can develop a better understanding about themselves and have much better outcomes in life.
+With acceptance, correct diagnosis and appropriate treatment, patients can develop a better understanding of themselves and achieve much better results in life.